sini/nixkraken/docs/src/dev/docs.md

 > If you're wondering what is the use case for the `OPTIONS_ROOT` marker, it is useful to link to global module options documentation from profile-specific module options documentation.
 >
 > See [this example](https://github.com/nicolas-goudry/nixkraken/blob/3e3a59565da737ce53ab6c9c8312e55322d2a132/modules/tools/profile-options.nix#L35) to get a better grasp of its use.

+### Patching mdBook configuration

+mdBook's configuration, stored in `book.toml`, is intended to be used for [local development](#local-development).

+This configuration is however not suitable for use within the Nix derivation, because of the linkcheck preprocessor.
+Therefore, there's a patch file stored in [`book.toml.nix-build.patch`](https://github.com/nicolas-goudry/nixkraken/blob/main/docs/book.toml.nix-build.patch) which is responsible for updating the configuration to make it suitable for use.

+This patch does two things:

+1. Disable checking external links

+   Since the Nix build sandbox does not allow network access, we have to disable checking external links to avoid build failures.

+2. Enable checking internal links to generated content

+   By default, internal links to [generated content](#generated-content) are not checked, since such content does not exist when building outside the Nix derivation.\
+   When building the Nix derivation, this content is available and we must therefore check links to them.

 ### Build phases